 Storage configu ration [Help]

 FILE SYSTEM SUM MARY

-MOUNT POINT [/ SIZE TYPE DEVICE T 9.997G new ext4 new part YPE ition of local disk ▶]
+MOUNT POINT [/ SIZE TYPE DEVICE T 9.997G new ext4 new part

 AVAILABLE DEVIC ES

 No available devices

 Confirm destructi ve action

 Selecting result in Continue below will begin th the loss of data on the disk e installation process and s selected to be formatted.

-You will installat You will not be able to return to this or a previous screen once the installation has started.
+not be able to return to this ion has started. or a previous screen once the

 Are you s ure you want to continue?

 [No [Continue]

 [Done [Reset [Back